-So what should we be putting in our bodies to keep our brains in peak condition for the whole of our lives?
-Well there’s Omega 3 for starters.
-Eating more oily fish or taking a good Omega 3 supplement for brain health is a great first step in caring for our grey matter.
-Our ultimate guide to Omega 3 and the brain will explain why.
+Eating more oily fish or taking a good omega-3 supplement for brain health is a great first step in caring for our grey matter.
+In fact, the European Food Safety Authority (EFSA) approves the claim for DHA, one of the essential fatty acids in omega-3, to maintain normal brain function.
+Our ultimate guide to omega-3 and the brain will explain why.

-Read on to discover how Omega 3 benefits brain function and find out why it deserves its rightful place on your brain health menu.
+So read on to discover how omega 3-benefits brain function and find out why it deserves its rightful place on your brain health menu.

 The importance of food to the brain

 We all know that our diets can have an effect on our bodies.
 The food we eat day after day can either whittle or widen our waistlines, make our complexions dull or clear and can even affect the quality of our hair and nails.
 But what many of us forget is that this same diet is shaping our brains, which in turn affects our thoughts, our learning and memory, as well as our emotions and feelings of well-being.

 The brain is our body’s hungriest organ, taking up just 2% of our total body weight yet gobbling up more than 20% of its energy requirements.
 But the food we eat does more than just provide our brains with the fuel it needs for all that thinking.
 In fact, the quality of our daily diet can affect the structure of the brain and the way it functions.

 Which foods nourish the brain?

 Brain cells work differently to the other cells in our body.
 In our bodies, cells continuously die and are replaced, but the cells of our brain are irreplaceable and need a special kind of nourishing.
 The most important foods for our brain are glucose, vitamins and minerals and polyunsaturated long-chain fatty acids such as omega-3.